KuppusamyPandeeswaran/Techiepro/Backend/readme.md

 GET /api/v1/signin

 Description:
-Allows a user to log in by providing credentials.
+Allows a user to log in by providing username or email and password.

 #### Request Body: